-The SPARQ QIII2000 inverter contains internal transformers that isolate the PV array from the AC grid.
+The SPARQ Q2000 microinverter contains internal transformers that isolate the PV array from the AC grid.
 These transformers have double insulation capability.
-The inverter is provided with internal GFDI protection circuit so that in case of any ground faults the micro inverter will shut down.
-The GFDI circuit compares the insulation resistance of the earth ground with respect to the PV array.
-Moreover, it is mandatory to make sure that the inverter grounding is done as guided in section 3.10 for safety purposes.
+The inverter is provided with an internal GFDI protection circuit so that in case of any ground faults the micro inverter will shut down.
+The GFDI circuit compares the insulation resistance of the Earth ground with respect to the PV array.
+Moreover, it is mandatory to make sure that the inverter grounding is done as guided in section 3.12 Grounding for safety purposes.